keu/docs/astro/airflow-alerts.md

 5. Verify your integration in SendGrid to confirm that the key was activated.
 If you get an error indicating that SendGrid can't find the test email, try rerunning the cURL code in your terminal before retrying the verification.

+6. Add the [SendGrid Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-sendgrid/stable/index.html) to your Astro project by adding the following to your `requirements.txt` file:

+    ```text
+    apache-airflow-providers-sendgrid
+    ```
-6. In the Deployment view of the Cloud UI, create an environment variable with the following values:
+7. In the Deployment view of the Cloud UI, create an environment variable with the following values:

     - **Key**: `AIRFLOW__EMAIL__EMAIL_BACKEND`
     - **Value**: `airflow.providers.sendgrid.utils.emailer.send_email`

     For more information on this environment variable, see [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html#send-email-using-sendgrid).

-7. In the Airflow UI, [create an Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:
+8. In the Airflow UI, [create an Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:

     - **Connection ID**: `smtp_default`
     - **Connection Type:**: `Email`